 Tip: Use the new vs. returning customers data to adjust your marketing strategy to different types of customers.

-Under On-Site Search, you can find four graphs and tables:
+Under On-Site Search, you can find three graphs and tables:

-The Paid vs. Organic Clicks graph displays the distribution between paid and organic clicks in the selected domain, category, and time frame.
+The Product Clicks graph displays the distribution between paid and organic clicks in the selected domain, category, and time frame.

 Tip: Use this graph to understand how aggressive you should be with your paid strategy in the different categories you play in.